BSc (Hons) Business Management

 "The staff have been great, we have lecturers who have real-world experience, they are successful entrepreneurs in their own right but also great at teaching about it."

-Emily Tal, Student
+Emily Tal, Graduate

 Entry requirements